Impressionism: Beyond France

-Arthur Streeton's 1889 landscape Golden Summer, Eaglemont, held at the National Gallery of Australia, is an example of Australian impressionism.
+Arthur Streeton – Golden Summer, Eaglemont (1889), National Gallery of Australia.
+An example of Australian impressionism.

-Peder Severin Krøyer's 1888 work Hip, Hip, Hurrah!, held at the Gothenburg Museum of Art, shows members of the Skagen Painters.
+Peder Severin Krøyer – Hip, Hip, Hurrah!
+(1888), Gothenburg Museum of Art.
+Shows members of the Skagen Painters.

 As the influence of Impressionism spread beyond France, artists, too numerous to list, became identified as practitioners of the new style.
 Some of the more important examples are: